-Ever since its inception, the United States has been brimming with counterfeiting activities.
-In fact, counterfeiting has been so prevalent and commonplace throughout US history - so much so that, during the US Civil War - it is estimated that a third of all currency in the United States was counterfeit.
+Ever since its inception, the United States has been brimming with counterfeiting activity.
+In fact, counterfeiting has been prevalent and commonplace throughout US history - so much so that, during the US Civil War - it is estimated that a third of all currency in the United States was counterfeit.
 This, in turn, led the formation of the US Secret Service by order of President Lincoln.

-To combat counterfeiting, the answer has always been to redesign money.
-And in the United States, redesigned bills will be entering circulation sometime in the next decade.
+To combat counterfeiting, the answer has always been to redesign currency to make it more secure.
+In the United States, redesigned bills will be entering circulation sometime in the next decade.

-Earlier this year, the Secretary of Treasury announced that the $5, $10, and $20 bills will all be redesigned.
+The US Treasury has announced that the $5, $10, and $20 bills will all be redesigned.
 The purposes of the redesign are two-fold: